Cynthia G. Clopper

 When I'm not doing research, I enjoy traveling.
 My most recent travel

-adventures have taken me to Lisbon, Philadelphia, and Mackinac Island.
+adventures have taken me to Quebec, Venice, and Alaska.

 I'm also a college basketball junkie.
 I follow Duke basketball with a passion, but I'll watch pretty much any game at the college level.